 - Follows one-step commands, such as “wave bye-bye”

-- Points to a few body parts correctly
+- Points to one or more body parts correctly

 - Sits and listens attentively for a short period of time

 - Names objects on requests (in books for example)

 - Uses words in different contexts, for instance, a car outside, a toy car or car in the picture

 - Babbles but with correct intonation.
 Her babbling resembles adult speech

 - Attempts to have conversations through simple words, babbling, pointing, and body language

 - Gives objects if asked to do so